GibranMena/cookiecutter-data-analysis-lite-fast/README.md

 ┬
 ├─ .gitignore                  # Customized .gitignore for python projects ├─ LICENSE                     # Project's license
-├─ pyproject.toml              # Project dependencies
+├─ pyproject.toml              # Project dependencies with poetry
+├─ requirements.txt            # Project dependencies with uv
 ├─ README.md                   # Top-level README for this project
 |
 ├─ assets                      # Resources for the project